h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

 -  **force_load_balance**: Specify whether to force extra load balancing to increase training speed for small datasets and use all cores.
 This option is defaults to true (enabled).

 -  **variable_importances**: Specify whether to compute variable importance.
-This option is defaults to false (not enabled).
+This option is defaults to true.

 -  **replicate_training_data**: Specify whether to replicate the entire training dataset onto every node for faster training on small datasets.
 This option is defaults to true (enabled).